 Smart Catch is committed to helping chefs make more sustainable menus.
 Visit their website to learn more.

-To experience for yourself the wide range of sustainable seafood options on Duke’s menu, book a reservation at one of our six locations today.
+To experience for yourself the wide range of sustainable seafood options on Duke’s menu, book a reservation at one of our seven locations today.